About Equine Influenza

 Vaccination is an important and inexpensive way to protect your horse.
 US Equestrian requires proof that horses have had an equine influenza vaccination within the six months prior to attending organization-sanctioned competitions or events.
 Your veterinarian can help you determine what other vaccines your horse might benefit from.

-In addition to vaccinating, following strict biosecurity protocols can help reduce your horse’s chance of infection and developing disease.
+In addition to vaccinating, following strict biosecurity protocols can help reduce your horse’s chance of infection and disease.
 Such measures include quarantining new equine arrivals at barns, disinfecting buckets and equipment, and preventing nose-to-nose contact between horses.